By Julie Andersen

 So what are “the essentials” of a country that is about as long as the United States is wide?
 How can I summarize them when Chile includes the driest desert in the world up north, Patagonian glaciers in the south, and almost everything else in-between?
 Truth be told, even after years of living here and traveling the country more extensively than most Chileans, in no way do I feel capable listing the country’s “best spots.”
 There are simply too many.

-Instead, my number one recommendation (especially if your time is limited) is to try and pick 1-3 regions you are excited about and explore them thoroughly.
+My number one recommendation (especially if your time is limited) is to try and pick 1-3 regions you are excited about and explore them thoroughly.
 Trying to “hit all the spots” from the north to the south is going to burn through a lot of precious travel time.
 In addition, Chile is one of the most expensive South American countries for travel, so limiting your geographic range will help you save on transportation.

 All that being said, there are a number of excellent experiences you should definitely take advantage of during your time here, no matter what region you find yourself in.
 I’d say this list is fairly transferrable based on my travels.
 Even if you never set foot in Santiago, you won’t be missing out!